 Department pages display all staff members therein and positions managers at the top of the display.
 We also display the contact information for the department and link to the department website if it exists.

 The Staff A–Z list allows users to browse through an alphabetized list of all staff in the library.
 One challenge we’re still working through is staff photos.
 We are lacking photos for many of our staff, and many of the photos we do have are out of date and inconsistently formatted.
-We’ve included a default avatar for staff without photos to help with consistency, but the also servers the purpose of highlighting the number of staff without a photo.
+We’ve included a default avatar for staff without photos to help with consistency, but they also serve the purpose of highlighting the number of staff without a photo.
 Stay tuned for improvements on this front!

 The Subject Specialists view helps in finding specific subject librarians.
 We include links to relevant research guides and appointment scheduling.
 We also have a text filter at the top of the display that can help quickly narrow the results to whatever area you are looking for.